h311b0y/angularTest/README.md

 5. In the 'clubs' component create a view to display the list of clubs.

 6. Add a form that allows editing of any of the individual entries listed in the display. **IMPORTANT:** When editing the 'color' field of a club the form should use a dropdown.
-The dropdown should be populated with values from the colors data in your 'clubs' service.
+The dropdown should be populated with values from the colors data you got earler in your 'clubs' service.
 The key thing here is linking the ids and names properly.

 7. Add a form to add a new entry to the list of clubs.
 Don't forget the dates.
 Bonus if this is the same form as before.